-Believe it or not, there are a few different definitions of microgreens and sprouts.
-So, I thought it a good idea to present my definition of what each is so there is no confusing when I discuss them.
+Believe it or not, microgreens and sprouts have a few different definitions.
+So, I thought it a good idea to present my definition of each so there is no confusion when discussing them.

 Show Notes for Episode 25 of the Microgreens Podcast